 “REBs and researchers should be aware that individuals, prospective participants, researchers, and institutions may not normally be considered vulnerable, but may become so by the very nature of public emergencies.
 Those already vulnerable may become acutely so (Article 4.7).
 The increased public risks and devastation that cause public emergencies to be declared can threaten autonomy and physical, emotional, institutional and social welfare or safety.
 They also bring inherent tensions and pressures that may impact deliberative decision making.
 Taking all of this into consideration, REBs and researchers should ensure that the risks and potential benefits posed by any proposed research are appropriately evaluated, including provisions for greater than normal attention to risk, where applicable.”
 TCPS, Article 6.23.

-It is essential that researchers understand that the COVID-19 public emergency raises the baseline of vulnerability for all people.
+It is essential that researchers understand that COVID-19 raises the baseline of vulnerability for all people.
 However, for some individuals and communities, ongoing and new circumstances may exacerbate vulnerabilities even further.
 Researchers should assess participant vulnerability in terms of the following factors: